Cerebellum: Cortical layers

-Layers of the cerebellar cortex

 Molecular layer

 The top, outermost layer of the cerebellar cortex is the molecular layer.
 This layer contains the flattened dendritic trees of Purkinje cells, and the huge array of parallel fibers, from the granular layer, that penetrate the Purkinje cell dendritic trees at right angles.
 The molecular layer also contains two types of inhibitory interneuron: stellate cells and basket cells.
 Both stellate and basket cells form GABAergic synapses onto Purkinje cell dendrites.